All posts

 For 3-5 employees at one location, a spreadsheet works fine.
 The problems start when you need employees to check their own schedules, request time off, or clock in from their phones.
 That's when a dedicated app saves hours every week.

-The most common paid-only features are time tracking (clock-in/out), GPS verification, overtime alerts, shift swaps, labor cost reports, and multi-location support.
-Free plans typically cover basic schedule creation and viewing.
+The most common paid-only features are time tracking, GPS verification, overtime alerts, shift swaps, labor cost reports, and multi-location support.
+A few free plans include more, but many only cover basic schedule creation and viewing.